Call for Nominations: BTC Board of Directors

 6. not be an "ineligible individual" under the Income Tax Act.

+The one vacancy requires the successful candidate to demonstrate sufficient affinity with the Dufferin Hi-Land Club.
+In addition, the BTC's Nominations for the Board Policy requires that directors possess core competencies and attributes which include demonstrating a commitment to the BTC's mission and values, a willingness to be open-minded and to think strategically.
+In addition, an ability to devote the necessary time required to be a fully participating member of the Board is required.
 Board meetings are held six times a year, usually the first Saturday of the month in September, October, December, February, April and June.
-Meetings are ususally held at the BTC head office in Dundas.
+Meetings are usually held at the BTC head office in Dundas.
 In addition, directors typically sit on Board committees, are expected to set an example by pledging a personal financial commitment and are encouraged to take active roles in fundraising campaigns.

 The Governance Committee has established a Nominating Team to oversee the nomination process on behalf of the Board.
 The Nominating Team will take the above factors, as well as additional skills-based requirements of the Board, into account in vetting potential candidates.

 All members wishing to be considered for a director position should download this Nomination Form:

 Nomination Form - BTC Board of Directors (.pdf, 124.3 KB)

 Mail, email or fax the completed form to:

 The Bruce Trail Conservancy

 Attn: Executive Assistant